Dinosaur Sounds: Release

 Dinosaur Sounds was released in November 2003.
 In February 2004, the band toured across the US as part of the Ska Is Dead tour.
 In April and May 2004, the band went on a sequel tour, dubbed Ska Is Dead and You're Next Tour, with Big D and the Kids Table, Mustard Plug, and The Planet Smashers.
 In June and July, the band supported Reel Big Fish on their North American headlining tour.
 In August 2004, they went on a week-long tour with Punchline and Bayside.
 In October 2004, they supported Big D and the Kids Table on the US West Coast Ska Is Dead tour.

-Reception

 The album received mixed reviews, thanks in part to the band's recent loss of their main vocalist Jeff Davidson.
 Many critics also disliked the band's departure from their typical ska genre.